 The other aspect to consider is whether you require a full face fit and this really comes down to personal preference in so much that they meet the above criteria and give good visibility.
 Personally I use the Zoggs Predator Flex but have also used in the past full face fit goggles from the Aqua Sphere range.

-In addition, there are many other brands of quality goggles apart from Zoggs and Aqua Sphere so it may come down to personal preference and a bit of “trial and error”, but they must be fit for purpose and if possible you should look to go to the top of your budget in order to purchase these.
-A bad pair of goggles will have a negative effect on everything else you try to achieve with your swimming.
+In addition, there are many other brands of quality goggles apart from Zoggs and Aqua Sphere so it may come down to personal preference and a bit of “trial and error”, but they must be fit for purpose and if possible you should look to go to the top of your budget in order to purchase these, keeping in mind that a bad pair of goggles will have a negative effect on everything else you try to achieve with your swimming.

 Swim Hats and Ear Plugs